Asterix and the Big Fight (film)

-Plot summary
+Plot

 The Romans try to capture Druid Getafix, as part of their plan to deprive a rebel village of Gauls from the magic potion that gives them super-human strength.
 When Asterix and Obelix attempt a rescue, Obelix throws and accidentally hits Getafix with a menhir in the resulting chaos, causing him to develop amnesia and insanity.
 While the village comes to grip with this, Prolix, a conman posing as a soothsayer, arrives during a storm and begins deceiving some of the superstitious and credulous villagers into believing a number of his prophecies, which he predicts in exchange for food and drink (later gold).

 Knowing that Romans will quickly realise that the village is in trouble without the magic potion, Asterix and Vitalstatistix desperately attempt to have Getafix brew some.
 His concoctions quickly prove problematic and alert one of the local Roman garrisons into sending a spy into the village.
 Despite being camouflaged, the legionary is captured and used as a guinea pig for some of Getafix's creations.
 One of these makes him lighter than air, causing him to float away back to the Roman camp, where he reports their problem.
 The Romans send a patrol to investigate and in the forest come across Prolix, whom they capture.
 Although orders from Rome state that all Gaulish soothsayers are to be arrested, the garrison's centurion is convinced of Prolix's abilities and uses him to chase away the villagers.

 Returning to the village, Prolix foretells doom if the village is not abandoned.
 Everyone leaves for a nearby island, except for Asterix, Obelix, Dogmatix and Getafix.
 Shortly after the Romans move in, Getafix brews a very noxious potion whose vapors engulf the village, both restoring his memories and sanity after he accidentally drinks some and driving off the Romans in the belief that Prolix's prediction has come true.
 Getafix quickly brews the magic potion and convinces the villagers to test the soothsayer's abilities by having them attack the Roman camp.
 Because he didn't predict the Gauls storming the camp, Prolix is revealed to be a fake; during the battle (led by the women of the village, whom Prolix had deceived the most), Prolix is flattened by another menhir thrown by Obelix and loses his mind.
 In the aftermath of the battle, the centurion is demoted to soldier for his failure and now ordered by his Optio (now in command) to clean up the damage, the demented Prolix is also ordered to leave the camp and the still-floating legionary happily flies away as the village returns to normal.